aledeluca/academic-wowchemy/content/authors/alessandro-de-luca/_index.md

       year: 2008
 superuser: true
 ---
-I am an assistant professor (*Ricercatore confermato*) of Computer Science at [DIETI](http://www.dieti.unina.it/index.php?lang=en), [Università di Napoli Federico II](http://www.unina.it/en_GB/home) (Naples, Italy), formerly at the [University of Turku](https://www.utu.fi/en) and [UQAM](https://uqam.ca/).
+Assistant professor (*Ricercatore confermato*) of Computer Science at [DIETI](http://www.dieti.unina.it/index.php?lang=en), [Università di Napoli Federico II](http://www.unina.it/en_GB/home) (Naples, Italy), formerly at [University of Turku](https://www.utu.fi/en) and [UQAM](https://uqam.ca/).

-My research interests include Sturmian words and generalizations, pseudopalindromes, and periodicity.
+Interested in Sturmian words and generalizations, pseudopalindromes, periodicity, and other topics in combinatorics on words, string algorithms, and discrete mathematics in general.